-This paper focuses on the safe drilling operations given the special geological environment with high temperature and high pressure, where the MPD technology which is adopted to avoid the drilling incidents.
+This paper focuses on the safety of drilling operations given the special geological conditions, where the MPD technology which is adopted to avoid the drilling incidents.
 According to the close relationship between hazard factors and the dynamic variance of bottom hole pressure during drilling, a risk assessment model based on DBN for predict analysis, diagnostic analysis and sensitivity analysis is proposed.

-The application of the proposed model has been presented with a case study on the offshore lost circulation.
+The application of the proposed model has been presented with a case study on the offshore lost circulation during drilling.
 In order to provide graphical symbols for the logical causal relationship between factors and effect of lost circulation, a BT model is establish to map different drilling operation scenarios.
 All potential root causes contributing to lost circulation and the corresponding possible outcomes identified given the occurrence of this incident are analyzed carefully.
 Then the DBN is established from the BT.
 Finally by the inference mechanism of DBN, the risk evolution tendency of drilling operations can be predicted comparing the not circulating, tripping in and circulating scenarios over time and given the current state of root causes.
-The root cause reasoning and the development trend of underlying consequence are discussed given the occurrence of top event in diagnostic analysis.
-The root causes most important for the top event occurrence have been identified with sensitivity analysis on the basis of mutual information for different drilling scenarios and different time.
-The occurrence probability is highest in the scenario of circulating process, which indicates that lost circulation is much more likely to occur in circulating process.
+The root cause reasoning and the development trend of underlying consequence are discussed given the occurrence of lost circulation in diagnostic analysis.
+The most important root causes have been identified with sensitivity analysis on the basis of mutual information for different drilling scenarios and different time.
+The occurrence probability is highest in the scenario of circulating, which indicates that lost circulation is much more likely to occur in this process.
 Drilling fluid density and availability of rotating control device have made the highest contribution to the lost circulation for this scenario, and they may for this reason be regarded as the most important weaknesses to give attention.
-The overall safety can be ensured by taking effective corrective measures on circulating process.

 The direction of our subsequent work is to extend our model to improve the robustness of probability distribution of root causes from the prior knowledge by logging data and apply the method to other oil and gas operations such as production and overwork.